ansible-collections/amazon.aws/docs/amazon.aws.s3_object_module.rst

                 </td>
                 <td>
                         <div>S3 URL endpoint for usage with Ceph, Eucalyptus and fakes3 etc. Otherwise assumes AWS.</div>
+                        <div>The S3_URL alias for this option has been deprecated and will be removed in release 5.0.0.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: S3_URL</div>
                 </td>
             </tr>